catalyst-cloud/catalystcloud-docs/source/alarm-service/alarm-service.rst

-To connect both of these yaml files we will make a third one that allows the webserver.yaml to be used as an resource for the auto-healing.yaml.
+To connect both of these yaml files we will make a third one that allows the webserver.yaml to be used as a resource for the auto-healing.yaml.
 It is one line of code, but the separation of the webserver artefacts and the loadbalancer artefacts makes it easier to track when editing and is a good practice.